MarioPacadi/HopeTrackerBot/README.md

 - `!clear <amount> <trait>` — Increase your trait value (same behavior as `gain`).
 - `!spend <amount> <trait>` — Decrease your trait value.
 - `!mark <amount> <trait>` — Decrease your trait value (same behavior as `spend`).

+Slash commands:
+- `/register [user]` — Registers self; with `user`, requires Admin or Game Master.
+- `/unregister [user]` — Unregisters self; with `user`, requires Admin or Game Master.
+- `/values` — Shows your values using multi-row format with your name in first column.
+- `/showvalues` — Shows table members; each row begins with the user’s name.
+- `/update_trait trait:<name> amount:<int> [user]` — Updates a trait; with `user`, requires Admin or Game Master.

+Permission notes:
+- Admin is `Manage Server` or `Administrator` permission.
+- Game Master is a role named exactly `Game Master`.

+Audit logging:
+- All registration and trait updates are logged to `audit_logs` with executor, target, action, trait, amount, and timestamp.

 Admin permissions:
 - Command checks require the user to have `Manage Server` or `Administrator` in the guild.